lico-n/ZygiskFrida/docs/advanced_config.md

 might run checks at start up and delaying the injection can help avoid these.

 ### injected_libraries
 These are the libraries that will be injected into the process.
+The libraries specified here will be loaded in the order of the array.

 The module includes a bundled frida gadget at `/data/local/tmp/re.zyg.fri/libgadget.so`.
 You can adjust the gadget config according to the official [Gadget Doc](https://frida.re/docs/gadget/)